 Here are the best crypto exchanges in the UK:

-eToro stands out as the best crypto exchange in the UK, providing a multi-asset trading platform that enables you to trade or invest in cryptocurrencies, NFTs, stocks, ETFs, commodities, forex, CFDs, and indices.
-With eToro, you can trade over 70 cryptocurrencies, including popular coins like Bitcoin, Ethereum, Tether, XRP, Binance Coin (BNB) and Dogecoin.
+eToro is a multi-asset trading platform that enables you to trade or invest in cryptocurrencies, NFTs, stocks, ETFs, commodities, forex, and indices.
+With eToro, you can trade over 70 “real” cryptocurrencies, including popular coins like Bitcoin, Ethereum, XRP, Binance Coin (BNB) and Dogecoin.

 Crypto trading on eToro is suitable for both beginners and advanced traders.
 Beginners can benefit from the educational materials, user-friendly desktop and mobile apps and copy trading tools (which allow you to copy the trades of top-performing crypto traders on the eToro platform).
-Advanced traders can take advantage of the superior charting and analytics tools, staking service, social trading feature, and real-time crypto market news and insights.
+Advanced traders can take advantage of superior charting and analytics tools, social trading features, and real-time crypto market news and insights.
 You can also benefit from eToro’s risk management tools, such as Stop Loss, Take Profit and Trailing Stop Loss, to better manage your positions, protect your investments and secure your profits.
+Stop Loss and Take Profit are not guaranteed.

-Uphold is a versatile cryptocurrency exchange in the UK that caters to both beginners and expert crypto traders.
-The platform delivers a user-friendly and comprehensive experience, granting access to over 250 cryptocurrencies, including major coins, altcoins, and emerging tokens such as Bitcoin, Ethereum, XRP, Dogecoin, Polkadot, ApeCoin, PancakeSwap, and Audius.
+Uphold is a beginner-friendly cryptocurrency exchange that allows you to buy and sell over 250 cryptocurrencies, including majors, altcoins and emerging tokens such as Bitcoin, Ethereum, XRP, Dogecoin, Polkadot, ApeCoin, PancakeSwap and Audius.
 Users can also buy and sell up to 3 national currencies, including GBP, EUR and USD and enjoy competitive forex rates.
 Uphold offers a free virtual crypto card that allows you to spend your crypto anywhere a Mastercard is accepted.
-With the Uphold crypto card, you receive up to 4% cashback on your card transactions paid to you in XRP.
+With the Uphold crypto card, you receive up to 1% cashback on your card transactions paid to you in GBP.
 The card has no transaction fees when spending locally or internationally and can be easily linked to Apple Pay or Google Pay.

 As an Uphold customer, you can earn staking rewards when you put your digital assets to work.
 Currently, customers can earn up to 13% APY.
 Please keep in mind that staking rates are variable and may change at Uphold’s discretion.
 Uphold offers crypto wallets for up to seven cryptocurrencies and crypto networks.
 Customers can store their crypto in the Uphold Bitcoin Wallet, Ethereum Wallet, XRP Wallet and many more.
 With Uphold, you can schedule regular transactions using AutoPilot, which allows you to set up recurring buy or sell orders and reduce the impact of price volatility.
 As an Uphold customer, you can also take advantage of the limit order feature, which allows you to buy or sell a cryptocurrency at a specified price.
 Customers can place up to 50 limit orders using one pool of capital.